symfony/symfony-docs/components/dependency_injection.rst

 This class is now much more flexible as you have separated the choice of transport out of the implementation and into the container.

-Which mail transport you have chosen may be something other services need to know about.
+Which mail transport you have chosen may be something about which other services need to know.
 You can avoid having to change it in multiple places by making it a parameter in the container and then referring to this parameter for the ``Mailer`` service's constructor argument::